 The Regimental Depot had been established during the summer and the early autumn of 1915 in the Royal Borough of Ayr on the west coast of Scotland, there to serve as a base for the newly-forming 2nd (Reserve) Battalion.
-It was from there - as of November of 1915 - that the new-comers were sent in drafts, at first to Gallipoli and then subsequently to the Western Front, to bolster the four fighting companies of 1st Battalion.
+It was from there - as of November of 1915 - that the new-comers were to be sent in drafts, at first to Gallipoli and then subsequently to the Western Front, to bolster the four fighting companies of the 1st Battalion\.

-The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula, only days after the arrival in Scotland of Private Elliott's 'G' Company, on November 15.
+\The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula days after the arrival in Scotland of Private Mesher's 'G' Company, on November 15.

-This then had been the situation at the time of Private Elliott's arrival there: the new Regimental Depot had still been in the throes of its establishment when he and his comrades-in-arms of 'G' Company were to finish their journey to Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently more than sixty kilometres distant by road.
+This then had been the situation facing the new-comers: the new Regimental Depot had still been in the throes of its establishment when Private Mesher and the others of 'G' Company were to arrive in Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently sixty kilometres distant by road.

-It was during this posting to Ayr that Private Elliott re-enlisted...for the duration of the war..., signing the form to that effect on June 19, 1916, only days before being dispatched.
+It was during this posting to Ayr that Private Mesher re-enlisted...for the duration of the war..., signing the form to that effect on June 19\, just days before being dispatched.
 By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the first directly to Gallipoli; the second which had sailed to Egypt before being turned back to land in France; and the third which had sailed straight to France only a week and a day beforehand.

-Those which had subsequently sailed - and which were to do so later on - also went directly to the Continent.
+Those which had subsequently sailed - and which were to later on - also went directly to the Continent.

-At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
 As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
 Later recruits signed on for the 'Duration' at the time of their original enlistment.

-Private Elliott had not been selected to serve in any of the first six drafts; he was to have been posted in Scotland for some seven months before his turn would come.
+Private Mesher had not been selected to serve in any of the first six drafts; he was to have been posted in Scotland for some seven months before his turn would come.
 When it did come, his draft would be dispatched directly to France.